Hauptstraße 17, 3032 Eichgraben.

 |1994||start of development as museum and meeting place.|

-The Wienerwaldmuseum is a museum about the history, the culture and the nature of the Wienerwald, a hillcountry south of Wien (Vienna).
+The Wienerwaldmuseum is a museum about the history, the culture, and the nature of the Wienerwald, a hillcountry south of Wien (Vienna).
 It was created by the honorary work of more than 20 inhabitants of the village Eichgraben.
 They invested 15,000 hours of work and collected 35,000 Euros to open this museum in a former farm, the Auhof.
 This farm has a very long tradition, as it was first mentioned 500 years ago.
+The collection is based on the work of parish priest Gerhard Anderle.
+In the 1980s he collected various objects from Eichgraben's past and stored them in the rectory and in the tower of the Wienerwald Cathedral.

 But showcaves.com is a website about caves and mines, not about farms.
 We list this museum because of its interesting geologic exhibition, which also contains an artificial cave, made by the artist Georg Franzke.
-This cave is open for the visitors to go in and learn about how it is to hide in a cave.
+This cave, also known as KuMst-Höhle, is open for the visitors to go in and learn about how it is to hide in a cave.
 Unlike other exhibits, this one is intended to visit and explore.
 The are even boulders and wood where the visitor may sit down.

 The cave has a direct relation to the Wienerwald, as 280 caves are known in this area.
 They are normally rather small and often narrow, unlike the famous Austrian show caves, but they have a high importance for archaeology and palaeontology.
 Numerous caves in the area are open to the hiker who explores the area on one of the many trails.
 But there is only one show cave nearby, the Allander Tropfsteinhöhle (Dripstone Cave of Alland).